Anku5hk/Programmers_guide_to_Python/main.md

 ```

 ### Extras
-* range(): Returns sequence of length start_index(0 by default) to end_index(end_index is not included). range() function returns a range object, which is iterable and supports indexing but are immutable.
-It is used in loops, where a certain number of times a loop should work.
+* range(): Returns a sequence of length start_index(0 by default) to end_index(is a required argument). range() function returns a range object, which is iterable and supports indexing but are immutable.
+It is used in loops, where a certain number of times a loop should work, like for iterating to the length of an array in c/c++/java.
 ```Python
 # syntax range(start_index:optional, end_index, step:optional)
 print(range(20)) # [0:20]